 Today, Geneva hosts a myriad of international Non-Governative Organizations, including the United Nations Office at Geneva (UNOG), the World Health Organization (WHO), and the World Trade Organization (WTO).
 This concentration of global institutions has earned Geneva the “Capital of Peace” title, reflecting its ongoing dedication to fostering international cooperation and dialogue.

-1 Day in Geneva: How to Get the Most of This Charming City
+1 Day in Geneva: How to Experience the Best of This Charming City

 Although the city is relatively small, there are many activities to do in Geneva.
 Thus, 1 day in Geneva will be over quicker than expected.
 Of course, as in every destination, it’ll be up to you to decide which of Geneva’s attractions to focus on.
 But let me help you highlight some of the best things to do in Geneva.
 Then, you’ll choose which ones to include in your Geneva 1-day itinerary.